 Frostblood by Elly Blake

 Frostblood by Elly Blake seems kind of like a cross between The Hunger Games and Red Queen, two books that I loved.
 I am very intrigued by the idea of flame vs ice and king’s tournaments.
-I can’t wait until January when I can finally be introduced to the firebloods and the frostbloods!
+I can’t wait until January when I can finally be introduced to this fantasy series and the firebloods and the frostbloods!
 Continue reading

 Book Review: Replica by Lauren Oliver